Zero-waste vegan shampoo bars on a wooden tray, featured in World Vegan Travel’s guide to eco-friendly shampoo options

 Cons:

-• No special formulations for different hair types
+• No formulas tailored to different hair types

 Pros:

-• Eco Roots has lots of zero waste products to choose from
+• Wide range of zero-waste products to choose from

 Cons:

-• Like all shampoos bars, it can take a while to get used to it
+• Like most shampoo bars, it takes time to get used to

 Pros: